What is your shipping policy?

-What is the difference between organic and conventional Noni?
+What is the difference between organic and conventional noni?

-By choosing certified organic Hawaiian Noni, you’re feeding your body some of the best fruit on earth and you’re helping Hawaiian Ola to fulfill our mission: to expand the demand for Organic, GMO-free Hawaiian goods by manufacturing and exporting healthy products made from sustainably grown island-native plants, like Noni.
+By choosing certified organic Hawaiian noni, you’re feeding your body some of the best fruit on earth and you’re helping Hawaiian Ola to fulfill our mission: to expand the demand for Organic, GMO-free Hawaiian goods by manufacturing and exporting healthy products made from sustainably grown island-native plants, like noni.

 Are Hawaiian Ola Noni Energy and Noni Immunity Shots GMO Free?

 Yes!
-As per the USDA NOP Guidelines, in order for Ola to be certified organic, all of the ingredients must be GMO-free.
+As per the USDA NOP Guidelines, in order for Hawaiian Ola to be certified organic, all of the ingredients must be GMO-free.

 Is there a difference between natural caffeine and synthetic caffeine?

-What is an ideal habitat for growing Noni?
+What is an ideal habitat for growing noni?

 Noni grows throughout the tropics, especially in regions blessed with year-round equatorial weather, like Hawaii.
-Hawaiian Noni grows wild throughout many of the islands eleven micro climates.
-Some of the largest groves can be found in the Puna region where the soil and climate are especially good for Noni cultivation.
+Hawaiian noni grows wild throughout many of the islands eleven micro climates.
+Some of the largest groves can be found in the Puna region where the soil and climate are especially good for noni cultivation.

-This is not to say Noni is a picky plant though.
-In Hawaii, wild Noni can be found growing near the ocean where salt mixes into it’s growing habitat—even more, Noni is one of the few plants that will grow straight from new lava rock where little water and nutrition are available for vegetation.
+This is not to say noni is a picky plant though.
+In Hawaii, wild noni can be found growing near the ocean where salt mixes into its growing habitat—even more, noni is one of the few plants that will grow straight from new lava rock where little water and nutrition are available for vegetation.

-This is a question we hear often from new Ola drinkers and the answer usually surprises people.
+This is a question we hear often from new Hawaiian Ola drinkers and the answer usually surprises people.

 Consider this; you wouldn’t buy five mile gasoline for your car or five hour batteries for a flashlight—Right?
 The reason of course, is that there are many different kinds of cars and flashlights and not all of them have the same energy needs.
 Well, humans are the same, different bodies prefer different kinds and amounts of energy that work best for each individual.

-Ola’s Noni Energy Shot contains 160mg of organic, plant-based caffeine; the caffeine comes from organic Yerba Mate and Green Tea.
+Hawaiian Ola’s Noni Energy Shot contains 150mg of organic, plant-based caffeine; the caffeine comes from organic Yerba Mate and Green Tea.
 Each shot also contains a variety of super fruits and daily vitamins which, provide a lasting kind of energy that comes from supporting the whole body nutritionally.
 This unique blend gives drinkers a lift that is sustained and gradual—avoiding the all to common “crash” reported by many energy shot drinkers.

-While Ola believes that educating consumers about caffeine is important, many popular alternatives do not disclose things like where their caffeine is sourced and how much caffeine is contained in each bottle.
+While Hawaiian Ola believes that educating consumers about caffeine is important, many popular alternatives do not disclose things like where their caffeine is sourced and how much caffeine is contained in each bottle.
 This can sometimes make it difficult to understand how much caffeine drinkers are taking and how to compare the effects to other products.
 The result is consumers measuring energy by hours rather than quantitative criteria such as caffeine and overall nutrition.

 Next time you’re looking for a healthy boost of energy, try this: apart from staying mindful of how many hours your body is feeling energized, consider these things as well: